ximilsoft/ai-assistants-maker/README.md

 # AI Assistants Maker
-This repository help you make LLM assistants.
+This repository helps you create LLM (Large Language Model) assistants.

 ## Installation
 1. Clone the repository or download it